-It’s International Women’s Day, 2017!
-Shoutout to all the amazing women in the world.
-I’m going to, yet again, blog about something out of the ordinary because of the occasion: endometriosis.
+I’m going to, yet again, blog about something out of the ordinary: endometriosis.
 If you’re period shy, don’t read any further.
 Actually, keep reading because it’s good to be educated.

-I apologize for the unsettling anatomy and description, but as a female who only wishes for other females to understand, it’s not pleasant.
+I apologize for the unsettling anatomy and description, but as a female who only wishes for other people to understand, it’s not pleasant.
 Endometriosis can be extremely painful, and not just during the one week.
-Because the tissue develops into cysts and lesions that bleed without a release, the cycle continues to become worse and worse each time.
+Because the tissue develops into cysts and lesions that bleed without a release, the cycle continues to become increasingly worse each time.

 The problem with endometriosis stems beyond the symptoms.
 People are uneducated.
 It’s not a commonly known thing.
-It’s easy to just describe it as “a period thing” because it’s too complex and people just think you’re dramatic.
-Having people compare you to every other girl who has a period is the worst feeling.
-It’s not easy to sit there and have people think you’re dramatic.
-With endometriosis it’s normal to throw up for a week straight, have period cramps so bad that you physically can’t stand up, and have every other period symptom multiplied by 100.
-The hard part is explaining it to people and trying to make them understand that you’re not just having a period.
+It’s easy to just describe it as “a period thing” because it’s too complex but people just think you’re dramatic.
+With endometriosis it’s normal to throw up for a week straight, have random flare ups and period cramps so bad that you physically can’t stand up, and be way too tired to function.
+Yet, the worst part is explaining it to people and trying to make them understand.

 I’m so blessed with a supportive family and friend group that have educated themselves and care about endometriosis.
 It is a “chronic disease,” but it does not define me.
 I’m not alone.
 Sometimes it’s difficult and it’s okay to give in, but allowing myself to grow and finding new ways to deal with it is what keeps me active and happy and in love with my life.